frankyeh/Practicum/gui_cli.md

   - Any	“Z”	switch to sagittal view
   - Any	“X”	switch to coronal view
   - Any	“C”	switch to axial view

-  **regions**
-  - double left-clicks on a region to select it in the region list
-  - Ctrl+A to drag a slice or a region in the 3D window.

-- ROI Window & Shortcuts
-  - right double click	 move slices to the pointed location.
-  - middle button	drag a slice or a region in the ROI window.
-  - wheel	zoom in or zoom out

-- Method Window
+- Method Window (Lower Right)
-- Tract Window
+- Tract Window (Right)
   - Tracking button
   - Autotrack
   - Tract Menu

-- Region and ROI Window
+- ROI Window (Lower Left)
   - ROI tools
+  - Right double click to move slices to the pointed location.
+  - Wheel	zoom in or zoom out

+- Region (Upper Left)
   - Atlas function
   - Region Menu
+  - Double left-clicks on a 3D region to select it in the region list
+  - Ctrl+A to drag a slice or a region in the 3D window.

-- Settings & Rendering
+- Settings & Rendering (Upper Right)
   - Slice, Region, Tract, Device renderings

-- Top Menu Functions
+- Top Menu Functions (Top)
   - Workspace
   - Tract Editing
   - Region Editing